adamgligor/adamgligor.github.io/_posts/2018-11-04-aprilia-pegaso-650-carburettor-removal.md

  9. Disconnect the idle screw cable
  10. Extract the carburetors

-I start with an almost empty tank and closing the fuel tap, the manual calls for emptying the tank, which I won't do.
+I start by closing the fuel tap on an almost empty tank, the manual calls for emptying the tank, which I won't do.

 Remove the sides by unscrewing screws `1-4` per side.